amplication/docs/docs/how-to/add-delete-user-entity.md

 :::note
 The User entity is the default Authentication entity in Amplication.
 Amplication automatically creates the User entity or suggests creating it with all the required fields when installing an authentication plugin.

+However, you can choose to use your own custom Authentication entity as long as it has the required fields (see below).
 :::

 ## Dependencies Between the Authentication Entity and Authentication Plugins